IgnasiLucas/Brachionus/README.md

 ---------------------------------------------------------------------------------------------------

+# 2020-01-23
+The functional enrichment analysis produced a list of gene ontology terms that don't always convey much meaning by themselves.
+Here I start to contextualize those results, contrasting them to the literature, and also checking in what direction the significant expression differences happened among the relevant genes.
+You can see the result [here](https://htmlpreview.github.io/?https://github.com/IgnasiLucas/Brachionus/blob/master/results/2020-01-23/interpretation.html).
+But be aware that I use reactables, which do not display in that link.
+You'd better download the report from the results/2020-01-23 folder and open it locally.

 # 2020-01-14
 Here I determine what gene ontology terms are associated with differential expression between selective regimes, and between hatching conditions.
 Hatching condition did not affect many genes,